OnerInce/telegram-crypto_bot/README.md

 API data if there is a new request from a Telegram user.
 Then, bot constantly checks for a new message from the user.
 If there is a new message, bot reads the command from the user and if it is a valid coin symbol, makes a query to the database and returns the corresponding data to user.

+**To deploy bot to AWS Lambda, use lambda.zip file.
+Deployment details on Medium article.**

 ## 🎈 Usage <a name = "usage"></a>